 ASR Dutch Science Park Fund (Benny Ng)

 ASR Dutch Science Park Fund invests in commercial real estate on science parks in the Netherlands, in partnership with local entities, such as universities, or on a stand-alone basis.
 They realise fully serviced office and lab space, as well as multi-tenant buildings with shared facilities.
-They aim to offer our tenants an inspiring work environment, with a main focus on innovation, knowledge development, and knowledge sharing.
+They aim to provide our tenants with an inspiring work environment, with a primary focus on innovation, knowledge development, and knowledge sharing.
 The IADP representative of ASR Dutch Science Park Fund is Benny Ng.
 Contact details: benny.ng@asr.nl / +31 648 191 573

 Brainport Industries Campus (Erik Veurink)